 The samples are sent to a laboratory to be tested for the presence of meningococcal bacteria.
 Growing the bacteria confirms the diagnosis and will help to determine which type of bacteria is causing the infection.

 Treatment of meningococcal disease

 If meningococcal disease is suspected, an antibiotic (usually penicillin) is given immediately by injection.
-People with meningococcal disease are almost always admitted to hospital and may require admission to an intensive care unit.
+People with meningococcal disease are always admitted to hospital and may require admission to an intensive care unit.

 Treatment of close contacts of people with meningococcal disease